 10:30 p.m. – Christmas Eve Music led by the Chancel Choir

-11:00 p.m. – Christmas Eve Festival Holy Communion – The story of the Nativity from the Gospel of Luke is surrounded by candlelight and carols, echoing the words of the prophet: “The people who walked in darkness have seen a great light.
+11:00 p.m. – Christmas Eve Festival Holy Communion – The story of the Nativity is surrounded by candlelight and carols, echoing the words of the prophet: “The people who walked in darkness have seen a great light.
 On them light has shined.”

-December 27 – The First Sunday of Christmas, Holy Communion at 8:30 and 11:00 a.m.
+January 1 – The First Sunday of Christmas, ONE SERVICE ONLY.
+Holy Communion at 11:00 a.m.
 Our celebration of Christmas continues as we gather this morning for the Service of Lessons and Carols.